jgnewman/custom-syntax-highlighter/README.md

 ### Why did that work?

 The `highlight` function takes a configuration object with many options, the most important of which is the "patterns" option.
-This should take the form of an object (or function, but we'll get to that) where each key is a class name and each value is, in its most basic form, a regular expression that matches the class name.
+This should take the form of an array of objects (or function, but we'll get to that).
+Each object contains a `name` property that will ultimately translate to the classes given to the matched text, and a `match` property which is, in its most basic form, a regular expression associated with those classes.

-Custom-syntax-highlighter works by testing each pattern against a string.
+Custom-syntax-highlighter works by testing each pattern object _in order_ against a string.
 If it doesn't find a match, it cuts the first character off the string and tries again.
 When it finds a match, it cuts off the whole match, wraps it in a span, and then continues until the string is completely used up.
 As such, **ALL OF YOUR PATTERNS SHOULD BEGIN WITH THE "^" CHARACTER TO INDICATE THAT ONLY THE BEGINNING OF THE STRING SHOULD BE TESTED**.

 If you don't follow this rule, the processing will be far less efficient and you will get unexpected results.